MPDL/rdmo-plugins-github/README.md

 This repo implements three plugins for [RDMO](https://github.com/rdmorganiser/rdmo):

 * an [issue provider](https://rdmo.readthedocs.io/en/latest/plugins/index.html#issue-providers), which lets users push their tasks from RDMO to GitHub issues.
-* a [project import plugins](https://rdmo.readthedocs.io/en/latest/plugins/index.html#project-import-plugins), which can be used to import projects from (public or private)repos.
+* a [project import plugin](https://rdmo.readthedocs.io/en/latest/plugins/index.html#project-import-plugins), which can be used to import projects from (public or private) repos.
 * an export plugin, which can be used to export projects to (public or private) repos.
 For SMP projects, this plugin also provides other export choices that reuse project data (e.g. README, CITATION or LICENSE files).

-The plugin uses [OAUTH 2.0](https://oauth.net/2/), so that users use their respective accounts in both systems.
+The plugins use [OAUTH 2.0](https://oauth.net/2/), so that users use their respective accounts in both systems.

 Setup